helmfile/helmfile/docs/index.md

 The `helmfile init` sub-command checks the dependencies required for helmfile operation, such as `helm`, `helm diff plugin`, `helm secrets plugin`, `helm helm-git plugin`, `helm s3 plugin`.
 When it does not exist or the version is too low, it can be installed automatically.

+### cache

+The `helmfile cache` sub-command is designed for cache management.
+Go-getter-backed remote file system are cached by `helmfile`.
+There is no TTL implemented, if you need to update the cached files or directories, you need to clean individually or run a full cleanup with `helmfile cache cleanup`

 ### sync